ethereum/consensus-specs/specs/core/0_beacon-chain.md

     amount = deposit.data.amount
     validator_pubkeys = [v.pubkey for v in state.validators]
     if pubkey not in validator_pubkeys:
-        # Verify the deposit signature (proof of possession).
+        # Verify the deposit signature (proof of possession) for new validators.
-        # Invalid signatures are allowed by the deposit contract,
-        # and hence included on-chain, but must not be processed.
+        # Note: The deposit contract does not check signatures.
         # Note: Deposits are valid across forks, hence the deposit domain is retrieved directly from `bls_domain`
-        if not bls_verify(
-            pubkey, signing_root(deposit.data), deposit.data.signature, bls_domain(DOMAIN_DEPOSIT)
+        if not bls_verify(pubkey, signing_root(deposit.data), deposit.data.signature, bls_domain(DOMAIN_DEPOSIT)):
-        ):
             return

         # Add validator and balance entries